tekumara/notes/github-cli.md

 This will store and use the token in _$GH_CONFIG_DIR/hosts.yml_.

 Use `gh auth status` to verify it works after changing directories.

+## Auto updates

+cli checks once every 24 hours for updates and stores the update state in _~/.local/state/gh/state.yml_

 ## Troubleshooting